 Yellowed whites are caused by using too much chlorine bleach.
 It can whiten white clothes; however, using too much in a load of clothes can damage the fabric and even cause the fibers to yellow.
 Many cotton and man-made fibers have an inner core that is yellow and excessive bleaching can expose that surface.

 Yellowed whites are caused by too much iron in the water supply.
 Iron bacteria in your water supply will settle on clothes and cause them to yellow or eventually turn brown.
 Install a water filter to keep clothes white.

 Mysterious holes in clothes can be caused by using chlorine bleach too often.
 It is quite powerful and must be diluted with water to be safe for use on fabrics.
 Just a drip or splash can cause a hole in clothes.

 Holes in clothes can be caused by improper preparation of clothes before loading.
 If you leave zippers open or hooks unlatched, snags can happen and cause holes in thin or soft fabrics, especially knits.
 Objects left in pockets can also cause a tear.
 Always check clothes before washing because a small hole can become a large one quite easily.

 Excessive Lint on Clothes

-- Excessive lint is caused by improper sorting.
-Some fabrics are shedders and some are lint attracters.
+Excessive lint is caused by improper sorting.
+Some fabrics are shedders and some are lint attractors.
 Proper sorting will make a significant difference in the amount of lint clinging to garments.
-Knits and permanent press fabrics attract lint.
-Terry cloth, cotton, and natural fibers shed more lint.
-Never the two should meet!
+Knits and permanent press fabrics attract lint; terry cloth, cotton, and natural fibers shed more lint.
+These fabrics should not co-mingle.

 Excessive Wrinkling of Clothes